 Step 3.
 Configuring Pure-FTPd server.

-Type the following command to edit Pure-FTPd configuration file.
+Type the following command to edit the Pure-FTPd configuration file:

 ChrootEveryone yes NoAnonymous yes # PureDB user database (see README.Virtual-Users) PureDB /etc/pure-ftpd/pureftpd.pdb # Automatically create home directories if they are missing CreateHomeDir yes

 Add a virtual user.

-Step 4.
-Start service and enable the service to start on boot.
+Then, start the service and enable the service to start on boot:

-Congratulation’s!
-You have successfully installed Pure-FTPd.
-Thanks for using this tutorial for installing Pure-FTPd secure FTP server on CentOS system.
-For additional help or useful information, we recommend you to check the official Pure-FTPd website.
+Congratulations!
+You have successfully installed the FTP server.
+Thanks for using this tutorial for installing the Pure-FTPd secure FTP server on the CentOS system.
+For additional help or useful information, we recommend you check the official Pure-FTPd website.